Exploring Tectonic Motions with GPS

 How the activity is situated in the course

-This activity can be used at any time in an earth science class particularly with in a sequence of lessons about plate tectonics.
+This activity can be used at any time in an earth science class particularly within a sequence of lessons about plate tectonics.
 It can be used as an introductory activity for students to explore current plate motions and to learn about compression, extension, and horizontal slip.
-The activity takes about one hour of class time (or a bit more if the final element using the online tool, GPS Velocity Viewer, is included).
+The activity takes about one hour of class time.

 Content/concepts goals for this activity